breezechen/YAPM/YAPM/bin/BuildZipRelease/Bin/README.txt

 REQUIREMENTS

-YAPM runs on Windows XP, Windows Vista or even Windows Seven systems.
+YAPM runs on Windows XP, Windows Vista or Windows Seven systems.
 64 bits support is only experimental for now !

 YAPM needs to be elevated (run as Admin) on Windows Vista/Seven if you want to access to all processes/services.